This accessibility statement applies to North Hertfordshire District Council’s public website (www.north-herts.gov.uk).

 Some forms may not correctly inform you where an error has occurred, or provide a list of errors.
 This fails WCAG 2.1 success criterion 3.3.1 (error identification) and 3.3.3 (error suggestion).
 We plan to update our forms to include error identifications and we will work towards including error suggestion lists in 2021.
 When we publish new forms we’ll make sure they include both error identification and suggestions.

 Some HTML markup errors may impact users with assistive technologies.
 This fails WCAG 2.1 success criterion 4.1.1 (parsing).
-We plan to fix these errors as part of a site redesign in early 2021.
+We plan to fix these errors as part of a site redesign in late 2021.

 Navigation and accessing information

 Links to PDFs and other non-HTML documents do not include file type and size within the link text.

 Some of our interactive forms are difficult to navigate using a keyboard.
 For example, because some form controls are missing a ‘label’ tag.